riceissa/issarice.com/wiki/advice-for-young-people.md

 While the [Cognito Mentoring info wiki](http://info.cognitomentoring.org/wiki/Main_Page) provides excellent general advice, here I hope to give more specialized advice; in particular, this page is tailored toward my past self, and documents advice that I wish I had gotten while I was in high school.
 Therefore this page is unlikely to suit most people (since the target audience is my past self, and I tend to be unusual by most standards).
 Another way to describe this page is to say it is a list of all the things that have profoundly influenced and inspired me up to this point.
+Yet another description of this page: it's my attempt to counter the farce that is present-day "liberal arts education" (which aims to help people develop "critical thinking"); I want to give my own version of a **true liberal arts education**.

 Feel free to [connect with me](./about-me#contact) if you have questions or just want to talk to me; in particular, if you're in the Seattle area I can even meet up with you[^uw].